Ste-Mich/Web_Games/README.md

-Few games I created.
-Made with bootstrap and js.
+# Web Games

-Features Tic Tac Toe and Blackjack.
+currently features Tic Tac Toe and Blackjack.

 ## How to run:
 1. Download the code and unzip it.